-Kabuki, noh, kyogen, and bunraku make up the essential forms of Japanese theatrical entertainment
+Kabuki, nohgaku (noh and kyogen), and bunraku puppet theater make up the essential forms of Japanese theatrical entertainment

 Traditional Japanese theatre is a colorful and mesmerizing combination of dance, drama and musical accompaniment.
 The roots of these performing arts go back centuries and have been recognized by the United Nations Education, Scientific and Cultural Organization with their inclusion on the list of Intangible Cultural Heritage of Humanity.
 Hundreds of theaters across the country still put on performances to this day.

-In 2008, kabuki, noh, kyogen, and bunraku became the first Japanese performing arts to be inscribed in the UNESCO list, underlining their importance to the nation's performing heritage and history.
+In 2008, kabuki, nohgaku (noh and kyogen), and bunraku puppet theater became the first Japanese performing arts to be inscribed in the UNESCO list, underlining their importance to the nation's performing heritage and history.

 What is Kabuki?